kcp-dev/kcp/docs/locations-and-scheduling.md

 kcp would need to receive a resource that was provisioned by a controller on the `SyncTarget`.
 This is the case with storage PVs, which are created on the `SyncTarget` by a CSI driver.

-Unlike the `Sync` state, the `Upsync` state is exclusive, and only a single `SyncTarget` can be upsyncing a resource to KCP.
+Unlike the `Sync` state, the `Upsync` state is exclusive, and only a single `SyncTarget` can be the source of truth for an upsynced resource.
-In addition, other `SyncTargets` cannot be syncing down while the resource is upsyncing.
+In addition, other `SyncTargets` cannot be syncing down while the resource is being upsynced.

 A resource coordination controller will be responsible for changing the `state.workload.kcp.dev/<cluster-id>` label, to drive the different flows on the resource.
 A resource can be changed from `Upsync` to `Sync` in order to share it across `SyncTargets`.